radian-software/straight.el/README.md

 rebuild the relevant packages (which includes byte-compilation, which sometimes means actually loading dependencies).
 Keep this in mind when testing.

+This problem commonly occurs with Org, since (1) Org is popular, (2) Emacs ships an obsolete version of Org, (3) many users want to use the up-to-date version, and (4) Org breaks backwards compatibility frequently.
+To solve it, simply make sure that you invoke `(straight-use-package 'org)` or `(straight-use-package 'org-plus-contrib)` before running any code that could load Org, including installing any package that lists it as a dependency.
+See also the [integration with Org][#user/integration/org] section for more fun problems you can encounter with Org.

 See [this issue][#236] for discussion about ways of mitigating the bad UX of this situation.